meldurson/AllTameable/README.md

 Version 1.1.2
 * Added functionality to trade for instant tame
 * Changed petting and taming sounds to be specific to tame and not just wolf growl
-* Fixed issues with reading Tamelist for accomodating different number formats
+* Fixed issues with reading Tamelist for accommodating different number formats
-* Added funtionality that small errors in tamelist will create notification but not break tame
+* Added functionality that small errors in tamelist will create notification but not break tame
 * Fixed issue with default config file tames not updating change faction and procreation correctly

 Version 1.1.1